modesttree/Projeny/README.md

 Projeny allows you to much more easily manage many different Unity packages that you've created yourself, but also those packages that you've installed through the asset store.

-You can build up a big collection of packages that you've purchased through the asset store and added to your `UnityPackages` directory, and then easily include or exclude those in your purchased assets by simply selecting or not selecting them for each project.
+You can build up a big collection of packages that you've purchased through the asset store and added to your `UnityPackages` directory, and then easily include or exclude those by simply selecting or not selecting them for each project.
 Projeny can also be used to easily upgrade/downgrade installed asset store packages all through a simple interface within Unity.
 See <a href="#managing-assetstore-assets">this section</a> for more details on managing asset store packages through Projeny.

 ### <a id="platform-switching"></a>3 - Near instant platform switching